MehdiKallel/thesis-workspace/benchmarks/README.md

 ## workloads for the developped chaincodes
-this directory inclues workloads uses to assess the performance of the chaincodes functions
+this directory contains, workloads, config files,  to assess the performance of the chaincodes functions

 ## Pharmaceutical supplychain system